 Harry Lawton, Jr. was born August 5, 1934 in Brooklyn, New York.
 He was the son of Harry Lawton, Sr. and Mary McVay Porter.
 Harry went home to be with the Lord on Wednesday, November 20, 2019.

-To send flowers in memory of Harry Lawton Jr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Harry Lawton Jr., please visit our Heartfelt Sympathies Store.

 In his early years, Harry was educated in Brooklyn, New York and attended Boys High School.